tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/List-Blobs.md

 For version 2021-02-12 and above, `List Blobs` will percent-encode (per RFC 2396) all `Blob` `Name` or `BlobPrefix` `Name` element values which contain characters invalid in XML (specifically, U+FFFE or U+FFFF).
 If encoded, the `Name` element will include an `Encoded=true` attribute.
 Note that this will only occur for the `Name` element values containing the characters invalid in XML, not the remaining `Name` elements in the response.

-For version 2021-06-08 and above, for Hierarchical Namespace enabled accounts, `List Blobs` returns the `Placeholder` properties element for placeholder directories when listing deleted blobs with a delimiter.
-These directories only exist to help navigate down to soft deleted blobs.
+For version 2021-06-08 and above, for Hierarchical Namespace enabled accounts, `List Blobs` returns the `Placeholder` properties element in the `BlobPrefix` element for placeholder directories when listing deleted blobs with a delimiter.
+These placeholder directories only exist to help navigate down to soft deleted blobs.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>